arssivka/naomech/README.md

  proxy = xmlrpclib.ServerProxy("http://192.168.0.51:8080")
 ```

-Now you can set the hardness of motors vai calling the procedure "hardness" of "joints" module:
+Now you can set the hardness of motors via calling the procedure "hardness" of "joints" module:

 ```python
  proxy.joints.hardness(0.6)